Quail Breeding Projects at Forget-Me-Not Quail Farm

 Our Breeding Priorities

-- Size & Productivity – I aim for birds that meet or exceed the Jumbo standard (10 oz by 10 weeks) and lay strong, healthy eggs.
+- Size & Productivity: Birds that reach or exceed the Jumbo standard (10 ounces by 10 weeks) and lay strong, healthy eggs.

 I breed in small groups and keep detailed notes on outcomes to make sure I’m always improving, season after season.